gavinying/modpoll/README.md

 This program can be easily deployed to Raspberry Pi or similar embedded devices, continuously polling data from the connected modbus devices, user can choose to save data locally or publish to a MQTT broker for easy debugging, the MQTT broker can be setup on the same Raspberry Pi or on the cloud.
 Once data has been successfully published, user can subscribe to a specific MQTT topic to view the collected data via a smart phone.

 ![modpoll_usage](docs/assets/modpoll-usage.png)

 Moreover, you can also continuously run this program on any PC or server with Python 3 support.
 One common use case is to deploy `modpoll` onto a server and keep it running as a gateway, i.e. polling data from local Modbus devices and forward to a centralized cloud server.
 In that sense, `modpoll` helps to bridge between the traditional world of fieldbus network and the modern world of IoT edge/cloud infrustructure.

 > This program is designed to be a standalone tool, it works out-of-the-box.
 If you are looing for a modbus python library, please consider the following two great open source projects, [pymodbus](https://github.com/riptideio/pymodbus) or [minimalmodbus](https://github.com/pyhys/minimalmodbus)

+## Feature

+- Support Modbus RTU/TCP/UDP devices
+- Show polling data for local debugging, like a typical modpoll tool
+- Publish polling data to MQTT broker for remote debugging, especially on smart phone
+- Export polling data to local storage for further investigation
+- Provide docker solution for continuous data polling use case